btholt/complete-intro-to-react-v4/lessons/emotion.md

 order: 14
 ---

-Emotion is a library for including your styles inside of your component files and allowing you to harnass JavaScript to easily script your CSS.
+Emotion is a library for including your styles inside of your component files and allowing you to harness JavaScript to easily script your CSS.
 While previous CSS-in-JS solutions ballooned file sizes and were slow, Emotion is both small and fast.
 I'll show you how to get started with it; it merits its own course on all the cool and crazy things you can do with it.

 First run `npm install emotion react-emotion`.